GitauHarrison/notes/github_ssh.md

 2. Copy the output of the command below to your clipboard:
     ```python
     $ cat ~/.ssh/id_rsa.pub

+    # This will display the key in your terminal
+    # Make sure not to add newlines or whitespaces
     ```
 3. Paste the above-copied output to the form at https://github.com/settings/ssh/new.
 <br>